 Full restore of running system means to restore all drives, or at least system drive and System State, while the system is running.
 This must be done in 1 single restore run, then reboot the system.

 Run the Full Restore as Administrator, and the system to be restored in Directory Services Restore Mode.
-Directory Services Restore Mode (or Safe Mode) is best even for restoring Windows Vista/XP/2000 workstation, to avoid interference with Windows File Protection (WFP).
+Directory Services Restore Mode (or Safe Mode) is best even for restoring Windows Workstation, to avoid interference with Windows File Protection (WFP).
 After reboot, press F8 and Select Directory Services Restore Mode, before running the full restore.

 Best is if servicepack of running system and restored system are same version.